• Skip to primary navigation

 Fish fillets in a dish of sauce.

-Cover the dish with a sheet of tinfoil and place in a pre-heated oven (290C / 350F) for 30 minutes.
+Cover the dish with a sheet of tin foil and place it in a preheated oven (190C / 350F) for 30 minutes.
 Try to fold the tinfoil as tightly as possible over the edges of the dish to keep as much steam as possible inside.

 After 30 minutes remove the dish from the oven and carefully remove the tinfoil lid.
-I speak from experience when I say the steam will be very hot, so take care not to burn yourself!
+I speak from experience when I say the steam will be very hot.
+Take care not to burn yourself!

 Taste the rice to make sure it is cooked.
 It should be soft and the liquid should have been completely absorbed.
-If the rice is still hard, and the liquid is not all absorbed, replace the tinfoil lid and cook for a further couple of minutes.
+If the rice is still hard, and the liquid has not all been absorbed, replace the tinfoil lid and cook for a few minutes longer.

 A baked dish of spicy fish and rice.